1ambda/golang/README.md

 ## Language Design

+- [Rob Pike: Simplicity is Complicated](https://www.youtube.com/watch?v=rFejpH_tAHM)
 > When reading code, it should be clear what the program will do.
-When writing code, it should be cear how to make the program do what you want.
+> When writing code, it should be cear how to make the program do what you want.

-- [Rob Pike: Simplicity is Complicated](https://www.youtube.com/watch?v=rFejpH_tAHM)
+- **Rob Pike: Go at Google** [Article](https://talks.golang.org/2012/splash.article), [Video](https://www.infoq.com/presentations/Go-Google)
+> Leading edge language features don't usually address what you really want.
+> Golang is designed for large applications, large teams and large dependencies.

 - **Rob Pike: Go Proverb** [Page](https://go-proverbs.github.io/), [Video](https://www.youtube.com/watch?v=PAAkCSZUG1c)
-- **Rob Pike: Go at Google** [Article](https://talks.golang.org/2012/splash.article), [Video](https://www.infoq.com/presentations/Go-Google)

 ## Tools